Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 `a` corresponds to time steps, and we are only interested in what happens after time step `11`, we can use `trim(a, 11)` (i.e., `a[11:]`).
-If `a` doesn't actually go [up to 11](https://en.wikipedia.org/wiki/Up_to_eleven), we still aren't interested in any of its elements, by definition.
-In that case, we have two choices: either return an error, or return a shape `(0,)` array.
+If `a` doesn't actually go [up to 11](https://en.wikipedia.org/wiki/Up_to_eleven), we still aren't interested in any of its elements.
+In that case, we have two
+choices: either return an error, or return a shape `(0,)` array.
 As we'll see below, returning a shape `(0,)` is often fine.
 Depending on what we do with the result, it will proceed through in a way that makes mathematical sense.

 It's perhaps even easier to understand how this can happen with a [boolean mask](boolean-array-indices).
 If a mask doesn't match any elements of the